 At a glance

-Congress passed the fiscal year (FY) 2019 budget bill in February 2019, which largely rejects the significant foreign assistance budget cuts proposed by President Donald Trump and funding international assistance (which includes both ODA and non-ODA funding flows) at US$56.6 billion, a 1% increase over FY2019 levels.
+Congress passed the fiscal year (FY) 2020 budget bill in December 2019, rejecting the significant foreign assistance budget cuts proposed by President Donald Trump and funding international assistance (which includes both ODA and non-ODA funding flows) at US$56.6 billion, a 1% increase over FY2019 levels.

-The president’s FY2020 budget once again proposes steep cuts to foreign assistance but given that Congressional support for development assistance remains strong, it is unlikely that big cuts will be enacted.
+The president’s FY2021 budget once again proposes steep cuts to foreign assistance but given that Congressional support for development assistance remains strong, it is unlikely that big cuts will be enacted.

-- United States Agency for International Development (USAID) Administrator Mark Green has presented additional priorities: supporting countries to transition from development assistance to self-reliance.
+- United States Agency for International Development (USAID) continues to operationalize support to countries to transition from development assistance to self-reliance.
 The agency is also working on reforms to improve food and water security.

-- USAID is reorienting the way it works with partner countries under the ‘Journey to Self-Reliance’, a new strategy to “end the need for” foreign assistance in partner countries.
+- USAID is reorienting the way it works with partner countries under the ‘Journey to Self-Reliance’, a strategy to “end the need for” foreign assistance in partner countries.
 It is also transforming its organizational structure to promote more effective development assistance by merging several key offices and functions, including budget and policy.